วันเสาร์ที่ 6 พฤศจิกายน พ.ศ. 2553

 Zojirushi NP-HTC10 Rice Cooker Technical Details

-- LCD control panel; clock and timer; keep-warm mode; end-of-cycle signal
+- 1230-watt 5-1/2-cup rice cooker and warmer with induction heating technology- LCD control panel; clock and timer; keep-warm mode; end-of-cycle signal

 - Vacuum-insulated inner cooking pan for efficient heating; detachable and washable inner lid